OxideWaveLength/Minecraft-Hack-BaseClient/Readme.md

 - Slick's FontManager (Edited by Russian412 and me) - Updated in the commit #77 / a0bfdf7
 - IRC Client
 - FriendsManager - manages friends and enemies.
 Added in the commit #95 / d5e1270 by [@evrec](https://github.com/evrec)
-- ClickGui - This is not completely finished yet, but it's working and will be completed in the future.
-Added in the commit #112 / 0cded5b
+- ClickGui - This is not completely finished by Ihaveatrashaim!Added settings...

 ------------